thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 ## What are the two types of scope?

-Simply put, **scope** is about variable accessibility.
-Depending on which scope a variable is defined, it may be accessible or inaccessible in another scope.
+A **scope** is a list of variables and functions the current line of execution can access.
+Depending on what scopes are available to the current line of execution, a specific set of variables and functions are possible To use.
 The key to understanding scope in JavaScript is with functions.
-A scope can be thought of as the list of variables and functions the program has access to at any given moment.
-Depending on the scope of the current line of execution, a specific set of variables and functions are available for use.

 There are two types of scope in ECMAScript 5.